-In Montgomery County, every school district closed for most, if not all, of the period of March to June 2020, with some districts still mandating temporary closures into the 2020-21 school year.
+In Chester County, every school district closed for most, if not all, of the period of March to June 2020, with some districts still mandating temporary closures into the 2020-21 school year.
 However, some districts were able to rapidly rely on virtual instruction because their students already had school-issued computers to take home.
 Other districts had neither the inventory of computers nor the tech capacity to make that shift quickly, causing far too many students to lose at least three months of learning in the 2019-20 school year.

 In large measure, successful virtual learning became dependent on a parent's income.
-Startling national data indicates that 40% of American parents were responsible for the cost of buying a computer for their child's virtual learning.37
+Startling national data indicates that 40% of American parents were responsible for the cost of buying a computer for their child's virtual learning.35

 In nearly every school in the county, consistent with national trends, parents had to pay for internet access so their children could attend virtual classes.
-With 6% of Montgomery County families with children experiencing poverty, it's likely that many students were not sufficiently able to attend classes while instruction was virtual.38 compared to only one in 26 students in the much more affluent Lower Merion School District, where 11% of students are low-income and 33% are children of color.39 These students are more likely to experience learning loss because they are on the wrong side of the digital divide.
+With 6% of Chester County families with children experiencing poverty, it's likely that many students were not sufficiently able to attend classes while instruction was virtual.36

-However, it's widely accepted that COVID exacerbated the already existing academic opportunities due to the funding disparities between school districts.

-According to estimates based on a Pew Research study, about one in four students in the Norristown Area School District, where 75% of students are from low-income households and 87% are students of color, do not have high-speed internet access,
+However, it's widely accepted that COVID exacerbated the already existing academic divide due to the funding disparities between school districts.
+According to estimates based on a Pew Research study, about one in five students in the Coatesville Area School District, where 57% of students are from low-income households and 59% are students of color, do not have high-speed internet access, compared to only one in 50 students in the much more affluent Unionville-Chadds Ford School District, where 6% of students are lowincome and 23% are children of color.37 These students are more likely to experience learning loss because they are on the wrong side of the digital divide.